MacJediWizard/JAMF-Ecosystem-Analyzer-and-Report/README.md

 			Computer Serial Number

-		If you are not usingSmartGroup
+		If you are not using Filter or just one computer

 			Computer Record Type